Business Capitalization - Explained

 What is a Capitalization Table?

 Any investment calculation will be represented in a capitalization table or (Cap Table) that lays out the outstanding shares and those to be awarded in the transaction.
 The Cap Table will indicate the category of equity ownership (common shares, preferred shares, warrants, options, convertible debt).
 The Cap Table will also account for the pool of shares typically set aside for use as compensation for managers of the firm.
 Option pools are discussed in a separate lecture.
-Below is an example of a Cap Table.
+Read more about Cap Tables...